wikimedia-gadgets/afc-helper/README.md

 If you'd like to contribute directly to the code, that's great too!
 In order to maintain great code quality, please submit significant changes using pull requests so that a consistent code style can be maintained throughout the project.

+**Protip for developers**: Set `AFCH.consts.mockItUp = true;` using your browser console and instead of making API requests which modify wiki content, the script will log what it *would have done* instead.

 ### Version history

 * 0.2 Egalitarian Elephant